Reading time: 3 minutes

 Take the test and find out how much are you flourishing.
 The average score among 573 university students was 45.4 points (midpoint 32).

-The authors state the scale is copyrighted, but you are free to use it without permission or charge as long as you give credit.
+The authors state the scale is copyrighted, but you are free to use it without permission or charge, as long as you give credit.

-Here is the reference to credit the authors of the scale: Diener, E., Wirtz, D., Tov, W., Kim-Prieto, C., Choi.
+- Credit to the authors of the FS: Diener, E., Wirtz, D., Tov, W., Kim-Prieto, C., Choi.
 D., Oishi, S., & Biswas-Diener, R. (2009).
 New measures of well-being: Flourishing and positive and negative feelings.
 Social Indicators Research, 39, 247-266.

 Final Words